-- General Data Protection Regulation (GDPR): Implemented by the European Union, GDPR gives individuals control over their personal data and imposes obligations on organizations handling such data. - California Consumer Privacy Act (CCPA): CCPA grants California residents rights over their personal information and requires businesses to disclose their data collection and usage practices.
+- 1. General Data Protection Regulation (GDPR): Implemented by the European on organizations handling such data. - and usage practices.

 Compliance with these regulations involves various requirements, such as obtaining consent, ensuring data subject rights, and implementing privacy by design principles.
 Organizations must understand and adhere to the regulations applicable to their operations to avoid penalties and maintain compliance.